hheisig51/Engineering_4_Notebook/README.md

 button.pull = digitalio.Pull.UP # sets the button to function as a "pull-up" resistor, with a default value of true.
 ```

-Same code as before, except the `for` loop is now nested inside of `if butto.value == False:`, making it only trigger when the button is pressed.
+Same code as before, except the `for` loop is now nested inside `if butto.value == False:`, making it only trigger when the button is pressed.

 ```python
 while True: